milanaryal/milanaryal.github.io/_posts/2014-12-30-blogging-with-jekyll-and-github-pages.md

 gem "github-pages", :group => :jekyll_plugins
 ```

-> **Tip**: the GitHub Pages (`github-pages` gem) will automatically generate a default stylesheet, `/_site/assets/css/style.css`, that's about 3k lines long, and that you may not want or need for your site.
+> **Tip**: The GitHub Pages (`github-pages` gem) will automatically generate a default stylesheet, `/_site/assets/css/style.css`, that's about 3k lines long, and that you may not want or need for your site.
 I recommend setting the theme to null (`theme: null` in your Jekyll `_config.yml` file) so you have control over your styling, but this is up to you.

 ### Step 4: Commit your changes